-➤ On-Site: On-site preparation, commonly called "self-prep," is the most commonly used food service method.
-Meals are prepared at the same physical location where they are served.
+➤ On Site: On Site preparation, commonly called "self-prep", is the most commonly used food service method.
+The meals are prepared at the same physical location where they are served.
 This is the most economical method when the center has a kitchen, sufficient food preparation equipment, and available staff.
 The sponsor will follow the basic recordkeeping requirements of the Child and Adult Care Food Program (CACFP).

-All or part of the food may be prepared on-site, and the remainder purchased by the sponsor from an outside source, such as a school, hospital, commercial vendor, or farmers market.
-The Food and Nutrition Service (FNS) Instruction 796-2, Rev. 4 provides guidance for funding food grown by and used in the center's meals.
+All or part of the food may be prepared on site and the remainder purchased by the sponsor from an outside source, such as a school, hospital, commercial vendor, or farmers market.
+The Food and Nutrition Service (FNS) Instruction 796-2, Rev. 4 provides guidance for funding food grown by and used in the child care center's meals.
 This option offers education opportunities and may decrease food costs.

-- ➤ Central Kitchens: Meals are prepared in a kitchen at one of the sponsor's physical locations or sites by the sponsor's employees and delivered to another one or more of the sponsor's sites.
-The sponsor will follow the basic recordkeeping requirements of the CACFP.
-When applicable, the central kitchens should use daily meal delivery tickets when delivering food to the sites, such as the Daily Meal Receiving Log, which is available on the CACFP webpage at www.health.mo.gov/cacfp under Forms.
+- Central Kitchens: Meals are prepared in a kitchen at one of the sponsor's physical locations or sites by the sponsor's employees and delivered to another one or more of the sponsor's sites.
+The sponsor will follow the basic recordkeeping requirements of the CACFP plus daily meal delivery tickets, where applicable.
 Contact the Department of Health and Senior Services-Community Food and Nutrition Assistance (DHSS-CFNA) for specific requirements for your circumstances. - Vended: Meals are purchased from a School, a Food Service Management Company (FSMC), or a Commercial vendor.
-This includes an FSMC that operates within a school. - Purchasing from a School: Meals may be purchased from a public or private nonprofit school that participates in the National School Lunch Program (NSLP) or the School Breakfast Program (SBP), either in bulk or as individually packaged units.
+This includes a FSMC that operates within a school. - Purchasing from a School: Meals may be purchased from a public or private nonprofit school that participates in the National School Lunch Program (NSLP) or the School Breakfast Program (SBP), either in bulk or as individual packaged units.
 An independent center that receives meals from a school must enter into a written agreement with that school or district.
 An example of this type of agreement is when a school provides meals to a Head Start center.

-This annual agreement must contain the basic provisions of the program requirements and non-competitive bid process.
+This annual agreement must contain the basic provisions of the program requirements, non-competitive bid process.
 A sponsor may use the Sponsor Agreement with a School or Affiliated Organization to Furnish Food Service for the CACFP located on the CACFP website.
-Federal regulations exempt organizations from having to bid competitively for catered meals when those meals are purchased through schools participating in the NSLP or SBP.
+Federal regulations exempt organizations from having to competitively bid for catered meals when those meals are purchased through schools participating in the NSLP or SBP.
 Signing an agreement with a school to provide meals does not relieve the independent center of its program responsibilities for monitoring and recordkeeping.
 Additional recordkeeping is required when a sponsor obtains meals from a school; recordkeeping requirements are listed below.